Leitra

 Leitra is a Danish company and also the name of the velomobile it produces.

 In Sweden designs for a two-person, four-wheeled velomobile called the Fantom were sold as blueprints in the 1930s and 40s.
 Many thousands of sets of DIY instructions were sold, but very few vehicles were actually built.
 The body was made of plywood.

 The oil shock of 1978-9 inspired Carl Georg Rasmussen, a Danish engineer and pilot, to design and build the first practical velomobile.
 A tadpole recumbent tricycle with full glass-fiber fairing, it was dubbed the Leitra (Danish: Let individuel transport, meaning "light individual transport").

 About the company

 Carl Georg Rasmussen initially formed the company as a limited partnership with ten investors – mostly friends and intending customers.
 He also received some of his early funding from other customers who, while not wishing to risk a direct investment in the company, were nevertheless prepared to make an advance purchase.
 This enabled Rasmussen to start work on an initial run of twelve Leitras in 1983.

+Due to Carl Georg having some minor health issues plus a lack of demand for new Leitras for nearly 10 years, the holding company Leitra ApS stopped operations in 2024.